Introduction To Fly Tying Furs - Which Furs Are Of Use To The Fly Tyer

 Furs have been used for a long time from the most basic and reasily available fly tying furs like Hare used in the GRHE (Gold Ribbed Hares Ear), Rabbit, Squirrel to Seals Fur a long used staple in fly tying dubbing and exotic more difficult to find and expensive furs like Cashmere and Arctix Fox and even Polar Bear.
 The modern fly tyer is becoming more aware of the environment and legal restrictions means many exotics and rare furs are not used in fly tying except in certain countries like Polar Bear in Canada where they are legally shot if invading towns.
 However with so many wonderful furs available and plentiful the fly tyers today uses more common furs for zonker strips (long thin strips used for winging) or as dubbing as in the Gold Ribbed Hares Ear.
 Modern fly tyers are much more environmentally concious and rightly refuse to use illegal or exotic furs like Polar Bear and Seal when modern synthetics provide ideal substitutes.

-There are many furs used commonly in fly tying today these include:
+There are many fly tying furs used commonly in tying today these include:

 - Arctic Fox